taufique100/taufique100/README.md

 - 👋 Hi, I’m @Taufique_Ali
+- A passionate Frontend Developer from India.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning and adopting new Technologies.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN stack.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on on projects.
-- 📫 How to reach me ...
+- 📫 How to reach me - taufiqueali2911@gmail.com

 <!---
 taufique100/taufiqueali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.